 If you think your trees have Apple Scab, WE CAN HELP!
 Contact us today for an estimate!

-Leaf spot and Apple Scab are common problems seen in Crabapple trees.
-They are diseases caused by fungi that first affect emerging leaves in the spring during moist conditions.
-Although neither disease usually kills crabapples, they can cause heavy defoliation by mid-summer.
-Leaves and fruit become covered in brown spots and the tree becomes unsightly as it drops leaves and thins out.
-The best way to treat leaf spot and apple scab is to spray the trees with a fungicide in early spring when the leaves first emerge, often followed up with a second application 14-21 days later.
-After the tree has leafed out it becomes difficult to control either fungus.
-Both can be prevented with the same fungicide.
+Apple scab, or leaf spot, is a common problem with crab apples.
+It is a fungus that first affects emerging leaves in the spring during moist conditions.
+Although apple scab rarely kills crab apples it can cause heavy defoliation by mid summer.
+Leaves become covered in brown spots and the tree becomes unsightly as it drops leaves and thins out.
+The best way to treat apple scab is to spray the trees with fungicide in early spring when the leaves first emerge, often followed up with a second application two weeks later.
+After the tree has leafed out it becomes difficult to control the fungus.